 Webb has held executive positions in government and industry, including Associate Attorney General of the United States, Chief Justice of the Arkansas Supreme Court, Mayor of Little Rock, Ark., and Executive and Chief Counsel for a Washington-based commercial insurance company.

 A prolific writer, Webb’s novel, When Men Betray (Beaufort Books, May 2014), is the first in a series of legal thrillers set in his hometown of Little Rock, Ark.
 It was recently recognized as one of Foreword Reviews’ INDIEFAB Book of the Year Winners.
-His second novel, Ginger Snaps (Beaufort Books, May 2015) was released to rave reviews, as well.
-His third novel, A Game of Inches, will be released in May 2016 and may be preordered online, at your local bookstore, or by going to webbhubbell.com.
+His second novel, Ginger Snaps (Beaufort Books, May 2015) was released to rave reviews, and won the prestigious IPPY Gold Medal for Suspense/thrillers.
+His third novel, A Game of Inches, was released in August 2016 and may be ordered online, at your local bookstore, or by going to webbhubbell.com.
 The novels draw liberally from Webb’s own life, featuring recognizable personalities and locales from the Arkansas political scene while exploring personal themes of friendship, race relations, betrayal, and redemption.

 Webb’s previously published book is Friends in High Places (William Morrow & Co., 1997).
 An autobiographical account of his rise at a young age through the Arkansas political system, it explores his personal successes and failures there and in Washington, D.C., as a member of President Bill Clinton’s administration.